-- Enable serial port logging to Stackdriver Logging
+- Enable serial port logging to Cloud Logging.

-Under Logs, click Stackdriver Logging to view Stackdriver Logging logs.
+Under Logs, click Cloud Logging to view Cloud Logging logs.

 Handling non-UTF8 characters

-Serial port output is escaped using the open source
+Serial port output is escaped by using the open source

 Abseil C++ library's

-method, so non-UTF8 characters are encoded as hex strings.
-You can use the
+so non-UTF8 characters are encoded as hex strings.
+You can use the corresponding

-method to get the exact output that was emitted to the serial port.
+to get the exact output that was sent to the serial port.